numbat70/inclusion2021/_docs/accessibility/advice-role.md

 > Get in touch with the Digital team to learn more

+This video of a talk by Alistair Duggin gives a really view of all the aspects around testing for accessibility.

+<iframe width="560" height="315" title="Accessibility testing: tips to succeed by Alistair Duggin" src="https://www.youtube.com/embed/u1R7QXEzsYw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [**Back to top**]()

 <blockquote class="red"><p>More specific advice for a QA testers will be provided elsewhere </p></blockquote>